Five Things to Check on Your Home Each Spring

 You’ve probably heard the saying, “April showers bring May flowers”.
 But what you may not realize is that April showers can also bring wind and water damage to the exterior of your home.
 And while Wisconsin is a beautiful place to call home, any true Wisconsinite knows that the harsh weather of America’s dairyland can really milk your home repair budget dry.
 With over 50 years of experience in the home exterior restoration industry, we know a little thing or two about what to look for to make sure your home is in shipshape for summer.
 We’ve put together a short list of 5 Home Maintenance Tips for Spring so you can be proactive with your home maintenance, quickly recover from winter’s abusive weather, easily add summer preparation to this year’s spring cleaning regimen.

 Is it really any surprise that roof “tops” our list of things to check for this spring?
 A few missing or loose shingles might not seem like that big of a deal, but the damage is likely to get worse the longer you wait to fix it.
-Besides looking unsightly, shingles that are buckled, curled, or cracked allow wind and water underneath them and lead to leaks, mold, and poor air circulation in your attic and other parts of the house.
+In addition to looking unsightly, shingles that are buckled, curled, or cracked allow wind and water to get underneath them.
+This can lead to leaks, mold, and poor air circulation in your attic and other parts of the house.
+So, it’s a good idea to inspect your roof for winter damage every spring.

 We’re not just “blowing smoke” when we say that it’s important to inspect your chimney for exterior damage as well.
 The flashing around your chimney should be firmly attached and secure.
 Take some time to check for any loose bricks or stones.
 Mortar that is chipping or flaking is a sure sign that your chimney needs to be resealed.